 - Cook on your preheated grill for about 12 to 15 minutes, turning halfway through.
 Once the bigger potatoes can easily be pierced by a fork, remove and let cool for about 5 minutes.

-- Meanwhile, in a large bowl combine mayonnaise, Dijon, onion powder, aleppo pepper, garlic and black pepper.
+- Meanwhile, in a large bowl combine mayonnaise, Dijon, onion powder, aleppo pepper and garlic.
 Once the skewers have cooled to touch, slide the grilled potatoes off and into the bowl.

 MAKE THE VINAIGRETTE: